A History of Dick's Drive-In

 Keeping the menu simple has always been part of the Dick’s philosophy.
 While other fast-food restaurants added fish sandwiches, onion rings, tacos, turnovers, and chicken, Dick’s stayed with the American classics: burgers, fries, and shakes.
 In fact, the menu didn’t change for twenty years.
-Then in 1971, a mild revolution occurred as two new burgers were added to the menu: the Dick’s Special with lettuce, mayonnaise and chopped pickles, and the Dick’s Deluxe, a beefed-up, quarter-pound Special with cheese.
-About the same time, Dick’s dropped orange soda and added diet Coke.
+Then in 1971, a mild revolution occurred as two new burgers were added to the menu: the Dick’s Special with lettuce, mayonnaise, and chopped pickles, and the Dick’s Deluxe, a beefed-up, quarter-pound Special with cheese.
+At about the same time, Dick’s dropped orange soda and added Diet Coke.
 But that’s been just about it.

 As life in America grew increasingly more complicated, dining at Dick’s actually became easier.
 Separate lines for ordering burgers, fries, and ice cream were abolished in favor of a new, simplified system where you could order anything you wanted from any window.

 Unlike its franchised competitors, Dick’s rarely advertised.
 Dick’s didn’t need to.
-Satisfied customers in search of great burgers, homemade fries, hand-whipped shakes, and old fashioned hot fudge sundaes, just kept coming back day after day, weekend after weekend, year after year.
-Fifty years of satisfied customers and good memories have kept all five restaurants hopping.
+Satisfied customers in search of great burgers, homemade fries, hand-whipped shakes, and old-fashioned hot fudge sundaes, just kept coming back day after day, weekend after weekend, year after year.
+Almost 70 years of satisfied customers and good memories have kept all nine restaurants hopping.